-The Division of Liberal Arts and Sciences includes the Departments of Art, Biology, Chemistry, English and Modern Languages, Mathematical Sciences, Music, Psychology, Social Sciences, Speech, Theatre, and Humanities.
+The Division of Liberal Arts and Sciences includes the Departments of Art, Biology, Chemistry, English and Modern Languages, Computer Science, Mathematics and Physics, Music, Psychology, Social Sciences, and Communication Studies, Theatre and Humanities.

 The division is the essential core of the college.
-While other divisions largely direct their work toward specific groups within the student body, the Division of Liberal Arts and Sciences is concerned with all students.
-In contrast to those divisions that are essentially vocational, technical, or professional in their orientation, Liberal Arts and Sciences is primarily concerned with knowledge as a liberating force in the lives of all human beings.
+Liberal Arts and Sciences is primarily concerned with knowledge as a liberating force in the lives of all human beings.
 Within the division's disciplines, knowledge is investigated as the human endeavor to understand the nature of mankind and the universe, and as the means for developing human potential to its fullest.